Behold, this is our God; we have waited for him, that he might save us.

 Waiting is our set stage.

-Some friends of ours have been waiting a long time in the adoption line.
-They’d already waited awhile even before they “announced” their double Russian referrals to our Bible study with adorable, baby-blue frosted airplane cookies.
+Some friends have been waiting a long time in the adoption line.
+They’d waited awhile even before they “announced” their double Russian referrals to our Bible study with adorable, baby-blue frosted airplane cookies.
 That was almost four years before this.
 Before US-Russian relations dropped and our friends’ boy referrals did too.

-Last month my friend posted this update:
+Then last month my friend posted this update:

 We’ve moved on to the next step of waiting for approval!
 This did mean a flurry of things had to happen, including paperwork to get his visa and social security number, which meant [we] had to settle on what we were going to do about his name.